hyperledger-labs/orion-server/docs/getting-started/queries/curl/block-header.md

 ## Preparing data

-> As a prerequisite, we use all data used in provenance example, please reference [here], including transactions from [Prepare data]section.
+> As a prerequisite, we use all data used in the provenance example (see [here]), including transactions from the [Prepare data] section.
+>
 ## Block header query
-First query provided by Ledger API is block header query.
-Block header contains all cryptographic related data that used for all blockchain properties of BCDB.
-See [Block Header Data].
+The first query provided by the ledger API is a block header query.
+The block header contains all cryptographic-related data used for all blockchain properties of the BCDB.
+For more information, see [Block Header Data].
-Result of this query used both to validate `TxReceipt` and ledger connectivity.
-To access it, we use `/ledger/block/{blocknum}` GET query.
+The result of this query is used both to validate `TxReceipt` and ledger connectivity.
+To access it, use `/ledger/block/{blocknum}` GET query.

-In this example we will query ledger for block 5 header.
+In this example, we query the ledger for the block 5 header.

-**Sign json serialized query**
+**Sign JSON serialized query**
 ```shell
 bin/signer -data '{"user_id":"alice","block_number":5}' -privatekey=deployment/sample/crypto/alice/alice.key
 ```